Impact of violence on custody

 • You're arranging contact and need to know what safety measures apply

-• You're considering whether relocation disputes might arise and how violence factors in
+• People sometimes consider whether relocation disputes might arise and how violence factors in, as a general matter.

-When violence is not properly addressed in custody arrangements, serious consequences can follow.
+In some situations where violence is not addressed in custody arrangements, a range of consequences can follow.
 For example, if a parent with a history of violence obtains unsupervised contact without appropriate safeguards, the child's safety may be at risk.
-Additionally, if a parent fails to disclose known violence during custody proceedings, this can later lead to court orders being challenged or changed, creating instability.
+In some circumstances, where known violence is not disclosed during custody proceedings, court orders may later be challenged or changed.

 What to consider